eissasoubhi/fleX-debug/README.md

 [screenshot]: /screenshot.png

 #<a name="to-do-list"></a>To do list
-- Make a google chrome and firefox extensions not to forget IE .. just kedding
+- Make a google chrome and firefox extensions not to forget IE .. just kidding

 #<a name="license"></a>License
 Don't give a sh*t just use it